eminasljivic/aegis/README.md

+# Aegis

+Aegis is a lightweight syscall monitoring and sandboxing solution.
+It was submitted as part of the Jetbrains Challenge at HackaTUM 2025 by Dominik M. Weber, Emina Sljivic and Hanna Körkel.

 ## Build instructions

 For JVM on Linux, just run make.
 For Android Native, please use IntelliJ and just hit the play button upon opening the project.